Denholme

 Denholme is a town and civil parish in the Bradford Metropolitan Borough, West Yorkshire, England.
 It is 8 mi west of Bradford, 7 mi from Keighley and roughly the same distance from Halifax.
 Administratively, it is part of the Bingley Rural ward of the City of Bradford.
-Denholme has a population of 2,976, increasing to 3,489 at the 2011 Census.
+Denholme had a population of 2,976 in 2001, this had increased to 3,489 at the 2011 Census.